The repair commands allow you to: create and update a repair (ad-hoc or scheduled), and change selected parameters while a repair is running.

 --enabled

-¶Not enabled tasks are not executed and hidden from task list.
+¶Not enabled tasks are not executed and are hidden from the task list.

 Default value: true